 You can stock up on essential picnic accessories at our online shop, including comfy picnic rugs and cushions, tableware and picnic sets.

 For those who prefer the great indoors, our three on site restaurants offer everything from afternoon teas to sumptuous fine dining.
-You can explore the menus and make a booking through the Leith’s at Glyndebourne website.
+You can explore the menus and make a booking at Dining at Glyndebourne.

 Dress to impress